 Recently, the crowdfunding movement has found its way into real estate investing.
 Several start-ups now let individual investors make small, medium or large investments in real estate, reaping rewards proportional to their initial investment.
 Real estate crowdfunding lets you have a little more control over your investments than you’d get with a REIT.
 You can review potential investment properties one by one and choose where you invest.
 Just make sure you’re investing with a reputable company, and that you’re clear on how you declare the income you earn come tax time.
 And remember that because you’re choosing individual properties, you’re not getting the same level of diversification.

 Related Article: What Is Real Estate Crowdfunding?

-Experts agree that investing in real estate is not an adequate substitute for investing in the a variety of stocks.
-That’s because the real estate sector is only one sector of our big, complicated economy.
+Real estate investing can generate long-term wealth, but it also presents risks.
+If you’re interested, it’ll help to understand the different property types and applicable taxes associated with your investment.
+The real estate sector is only one sector of our big, complicated economy.
+Investment strategies like portfolio diversification can help you employ a proactive approach to unpredictable market swings.
 If you’re only invested in real estate, you could be in trouble when there’s a downturn in that sector.